imrandev/gatsby-provider/README.md

 # gatsby-provider
-Used React reuducer to create a provider component to maintain global state in Gatsby
+Use React reuducer to create a provider component to maintain global state in Gatsby